Sydney Cricket Ground: Beginning

 The NSWCA had influential supporters.
 Driver himself was a prominent MP and solicitor for the City of Sydney Council.
 The Minister for Lands, Thomas Garrett, was also supportive; his son was about to break into the colonial side.
 It is hardly surprising therefore that within a couple of years of the NSWCA taking control of the ground, the governor, Sir Hercules Robinson, appointed Driver himself, William W. Stephen and Phillip Sheridan (after whom a grandstand was named), the first trustees.
 Two trustees were appointed by the government and one by the NSWCA.
 The close relationship between the Trust and the NSWCA is evidenced by the fact that they pooled funds for the next six years.
 The military's link with the ground was finally severed when John Richardson and the Sydney garrison went to fight in the Sudan.
-The trustees then took the opportunity to rename the ground the Association Ground.
+The trustees renamed the ground the Association Ground.

 In 1883 the most prominent trustee, Sheridan, regarding the ground as the responsibility of the trustees, began to act independently of the NSWCA, resulting in the NSWCA losing control of the ground.
 Over the next century there was constant conflict between the Trust and the NSWCA over whether other sports such as rugby, tennis and cycling, the organisers of which were all keen to use the venue, had access to it.
 One conflict in 1904, over the Trust's plan to hold a cycling event which clashed with a cricket match, ended up in court.
 The NSWCA's influence was eventually reduced even further over the years due to changes in the way the State Government appointed trustees.